Prebiotics: Food for a Healthy Gut

 - Apples: No matter the variety, apples are filled with prebiotic benefits and can help rebalance your gut bacteria.

-- Garlic: Garlic is a prebiotic food with antimicrobial benefits that can both support digestion and help fight bad bacteria.
+- Garlic: Garlic is a prebiotic food shown to support digestion and help discourage the growth of unfriendly organisms.

 - Onions: An underappreciated food, onions are rich in prebiotics, antioxidants, and flavonoids and can strengthen your gut flora.